smirarab/pasta/README.txt

 http://phylo.bio.ku.edu/software/sate/sate.html

-SATe is a tool for producing trees from unaligned sequence data by iteratively creating alignments using a divide-and-conquer strategy of the ML tree.
+SATe is a tool for producing trees and alignments from unaligned sequence data, by iteratively creating alignments using a divide-and-conquer strategy of the ML tree from the previous iteration, and then computing a new ML tree on the new alignment.

-Currently RAxML is used for tree inference from aligned matrices.
+Currently RAxML is used for tree inference from aligned sequences.
 The 'GTRMIX' model option in RAxML (searching under the 'GTRCAT', but scoring the final tree under 'GTRGAMMA') is used for DNA sequences, while the 'PROTMIXWAGF' model is used for amino acid sequences.

-The reference for the algorithmic approach is:
+The references for the algorithmic approach are:

-    Kevin Liu, Sindhu Raghavan, Serita Nelesen, C. Randal Linder, and  Tandy Warnow "Rapid and Accurate Large-Scale Coestimation of Sequence Alignments and Phylogenetic Trees" Science.
+    Kevin Liu, Sindhu Raghavan, Serita Nelesen, C. Randal Linder, and  Tandy Warnow.
+"Rapid and Accurate Large-Scale Coestimation of Sequence Alignments and Phylogenetic Trees" Science.
 2009.
 Vol. 324(5934), pp. 1561- 1564.
     DOI: 10.1126/science.1171243

-The manuscript describing the recursive decomposition approach that is implemented in the GUI version is currently in review.
+    Kevin Liu, Tandy Warnow, Mark T. Holder, Serita Nelesen, Jiaye Yu, Alexis Stamatakis, and C. Randal Linder.
+"SATe-II: Very Fast and Accurate Simultaneous Estimation of Multiple Sequence Alignments and Phylogenetic Trees."
+Systematic Biology, 61(1):90-106, 2011.

-The GUI version is written by Dr. Jiaye Yu (with some code contributions by Dr.
+The GUI version is written by Jiaye Yu, with some code contributions by Dr.
-Mark Holder as well as the use of the Dendropy library of Sukumaran and Holder).
+Mark Holder, Jeet Sukumaran, and Siavash Mirarab, as well as the use of the Dendropy library of Sukumaran and Holder.

 #######